 This online master’s in sports management program consists of 11 courses, covering topics like legal and ethical issues, labor relations, and intercollegiate sports management.
 The degree plan also contains a perfunctory leadership class that teaches students communicative strategies and their applications in a professional setting.
 Distance learners enjoy exclusive access to a sports analytics specialization that covers the programming and mathematical modeling skills needed to evaluate individual players, entire teams, and related administrative initiatives.
 Students round out their education by completing either a thesis project or a capstone class.
 Faculty deliver online, asynchronous courses through the Canvas learning management system.

-This program offers entry dates in July, October, January, and April.
+The online sports management masters degree offers entry dates in July, October, January, and April.
 Program applicants need not submit standardized test scores or hold a minimum GPA.
 However, they must demonstrate strong academic ability and a passion for the sports administration field through materials like letters of recommendation and a writing sample.

 Northwestern University is regionally accredited by the Higher Learning Commission (HLC).